This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 You bet, sir.

-Hey, uh I um I'm a huge fan of uh of uh Apple and Steve Jobs, and uh I just think I'm just so fascinated by this new phone.
+And I just think I'm just so fascinated by this new phone.

-I've tried one out and they're they're they're fantastic.
+I've tried one out, and they're fantastic.

-And I don't I don't I just don't get that.
+And I just don't get that.

-And uh that even sparked my interest further to uh have a Rush entrepreneurial series with uh some of the greatest uh achievers in our in our country, i.e.
+And that even sparked my interest further to have a Rush entrepreneurial series with some of the greatest achievers in our country, i.e. Tiger Woods, Roger Goodell, Steve Jobs.

 What do you think?

-Well, you know, I think that would be a good idea because uh back in the 90s when the uh white-collar downsizing movement was taking place, all these middle-aged white-collar guys were losing their jobs, and women too.
+Well, you know, I think that would be a good idea because back in the 90s when the white-collar downsizing movement was taking place, all these middle-aged white-collar guys were losing their jobs, and women too.

-Uh, and it was unique because normally when there are layoffs, they usually happen with the blue-collar types.
+And it was unique because normally when there are layoffs, they usually happen with the blue-collar types.

 Well, I'm glad these white-collar guys are finally finding out what it's like to be fired.